strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-customization.md

 The default service is called `strapi-development` and should be running with an ID of `0`.

-## Accessing the Strapi application with ssh
+## Strapi application access with ssh

 To ssh into your Strapi application, run the following command: